fietec/jexc.h/README.md

 # jecx.h

-A simple streaming json lexer written in C and used by [cson.h](https://github.com/fietec/cson.h).
+A simple header-only streaming json lexer written in C.

 ## Usage
 `jexc.h` is an [stb-style](https://github.com/nothings/stb/blob/master/docs/stb_howto.txt) library, which means a single header file and no further dependencies.
 Define `JEXC_IMPLEMENTATION` to access the function implementations, otherwise `jexc.h` will act as a regular header-file.